-- 1. Electric-starter button

-- 3. Recoil starter

-- 2. Electric starter plug
+- 1. Electric-starter button 3.
+Recoil starter - 2.
+Electric starter plug again).
+If the engine still does not start, take the machine to an Authorized Service Dealer for service.

 Note: To use the electric starter, connect a power cord to the electric starter plug first and then to a power outlet.